16th-17th Century Trade Ceramics Found in Banten

 There is a group of sherds exhibited in the Singapore NUS Museum.
 They were gathered by Prof. John Miksic from sites in Banten Serang, political centre of the Banten Sultanate.
 It was then known as Banten Girang, meaning "Banten-up-the-river" owing to its location.
 Examination of the group of sherds from Jingdezhen and Zhangzhou showed that majority could be dated to the Wanli /Tianqi period, mainly around 1590/1630 A.D.
 In comparison, those dated earlier to Jiajing or later after Tianqi are fewer in number.
 It basically reflected the level of trade during various phases and tallied with the general consensus that Banten enjoyed its golden period of trade during the late 16th/early 17th cent.

-Besides the above, sometime around 2004, many fragments also surfaced in the antique market in Jakarta.
-They were said to be from a site in Banten.
-Below are some the the Jingdezhen Wanli examples which are of good quality.
+Around 2004, many ceramic fragments surfaced in the Jakarta antique market, reportedly from a site in Banten.
+Below are some Jingdezhen Wanli pieces of high quality:

 A rare Ming Wanli monochrome blue bowl with white slip dragon decoration